TERREMEMBER/znbase/docs/content/stable/admin/ysqlsh.md

 ##### \lo_import *filename* [ *comment* ]

-Stores the file into a YugabyteDB large object.
+Stores the file into a ZNbaseDB large object.
 Optionally, it associates the given comment with the object.
 Example:

 ```
 foo=> \lo_import '/home/peter/pictures/photo.xcf' 'a picture of me'